 Out on the range the HG9SC performs admirably.
-I didn’t experience any issues with reliability, no matter which brand of ammunition I fed it or whether the gun was in the hands of a novice or an expert.
-My only complaint is the same one I have with every compact 9mm semi-auto firearm: that holding onto it can be a challenge when firing quickly.
+I didn’t experience any issues with reliability, no matter which brand of ammo I fed it or whether the gun was in the hands of a novice or an expert.
+My only complaint is the same one I have with every single-stack compact 9mm semi-auto firearm: Holding onto it can be a challenge when firing quickly.
 The small frame doesn’t provide a ton of real estate for your hands; the support hand has a tendency to slip off after repeated firings.
 At least in my experience.
 Your mileage may vary.

 Accuracy is standard for a compact 9mm.
 Not outstanding (again due to the compact size) but my target looked remarkably like the targets Dan posted in his GLOCK 43 review.

-Overall, the Honor Guard is a honorable competitor in a crowded field.
+Overall, the made-in-the-USA Honor Guard 9mm is a honorable competitor in a crowded field.
 The trigger is okay, the form factor is comfortable, and the gun has some great features.
+Take-down for disassembly is easy.
 While that’s all well and good the real killer feature here is the price.

 Specifications: Honor Defense Honor Guard HG9SC

 Overall Length: 6.2”

 Magazine Release: Ambidextrous mag release

 Sights: White-dot rear sights and orange front sight

 Reliable as the day is long – I had no problems.

 I’m a big fan of the rounded edges and the curved design of the gun.
 It makes concealing the gun very easy, and wearing it around even easier.